Aureliolo/Jelastic-Grafana-Prometheus/text/success-email.md

-Please find the login detail for Grafana below and make sure to change the password once logged in:
+Please find the login detail for Grafana as well as Prometheus (if it was selected) here:

 ***Grafana***